Mass Tort Lawsuit Overview

 How Long Do Mass Tort Lawsuits Take?

 Mass torts often take several years from the time of filing to resolution.
 Some may take just months while others may take decades.
-That’s why it’s important for claimants to contact an attorney as soon as possible to avoid any unnecessary delays in seeking justice and financial support.
+That is why it is important for claimants to contact an attorney as soon as possible to avoid any unnecessary delays in seeking justice and financial support.

 Pre-trial motions and hearings are often one of the longest stages of the process and can prolong the timeline.
 Factors that can influence how long mass torts take include: